erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 Meta and Spotify investments.
 YouTube ad revenue is running up.
 Search revenue is still growing.
 Playing in the data center space.
 Cloud computing grew 28% year over year in the most recent quarter.
 Gemini has 450 million users, including me.
 Waymo is growing, solidifying Google's leadership in autonomous taxis.
 All bullish indicators.
 Google is still winning.
+They're investing in Anthropic.
 The trillion dollar question is what will happen to their profit stream of search in the future, which will need to be defended against new AI competition.

 Sold: 4 Shares